lfoswald/lfoswald.github.io/_pages/communication.md

 # Science Communication

-As a researcher funded by public money, I feel a responsibility to communicate my findings clearly and effectively to the public, who have a right to understand how their support contributes to scientific progress.
-By sharing my work openly, I aim to foster trust, engagement, and a deeper appreciation for the role of science in addressing societal challenges.
+As a publicly funded researcher, I feel the responsibility to communicate relevant findings to the public.
+By sharing my work openly, I aim to foster trust, engagement, and a deeper appreciation for the role of scientific evidence in addressing societal challenges.

 ## Podcast